 What Spirit Ridge is experiencing is resonating throughout the South Okanagan Valley, a region that stretches from Osoyoos north to Penticton and its neighbouring winery-laden communities of Peachland, Summerland, and Naramata.
 Many Canadians who would normally flock to Florida and Arizona to escape the frigid cold of winter are staying away from the United States, which has failed pathetically to contain the spread of COVID-19.

 The tourism opportunity Canadians present to the South Okanagan and other domestic destinations is colossal.
-In Florida alone, Canadians visitors spent $6.5 billion USD in 2017 and contributed $500 million to the state’s tax revenues.
+In Florida alone, Canadian visitors spent $6.5 billion USD in 2017 and contributed $500 million to the state’s tax revenues.
 In a year where good news for Canadian tourism and restaurant businesses has been in shortage, the consumer power of domestic travellers is a major relief for at least this one region of the country.

 At Walnut Beach Resort, a family-friendly lakeside property down the road from Spirit Ridge, general manager Kristian Miller says the snowbird arrivals have already started, noting that a number of his guests stay for months at a time because of the full-service condominium-style accommodations available at the property.
 Walnut Beach has 112 units, ranging from studios to two-bedroom suites, a private beach, and a large pool deck overlooking Lake Osoyoos.